Special thanks to Denise Sullivan, a history buff from Dataw Island, for compiling the information on this page.

 References & Resources

-- History of Belfair: Click here
+- Belfair History at a Glance: Click here

 - Robert B. Cuthbert and Stephen G. Hoffius, editors, Northern Money, Southern Land: The Lowcountry Plantation Sketches of Chlotilde R. Martin